bsd-ac/pico-wayfire/README.md

 # pico de

-shabby collection of dotfiles and scripts put together to get a so-called DE using [wayfire](https://wayfire.org)
+dotfiles for creating a consistent look on wayfire

 ## Overview

 These are a personal jumble of utilities, so use with care.

-Using this can pour wine on your sofa, let your cat out on of the house at night or give you a cool looking desktop.<br/>
+Using this can pour wine on your sofa, let your cat out of the house at night or give you a cool looking desktop.<br/>
 Chances of the latter are marginally higher.

 ## Dependencies